“Learn to prompt.”

 Next, you want to ensure responses are as high quality as possible, and align with human values.
 Therefore, a reward-based fine-tuning method called Reinforcement Learning with Human Feedback (RLHF) was developed.
 The basic idea behind RLHF is that humans rank outputs generated from the same prompt, and the model learns these preferences so that they can be applied to other generations at greater scale (reward model).
 This process is perhaps the biggest differentiator, as it trains the model to know what a good response looks like.
 Full paper: OpenAI paper “Training language models to follow instructions with human feedback.”

 Once a model is trained and optimized for human assistance, it’s still important for the human to know a little bit about how to use it.
 Even without trying, LLM responses may look impressive, but to get exactly what you need, extra descriptiveness is crucial.
-This is because that LLMs aren’t “reading” or “answering” your question in any literal sense, but are actually just generating a response to a prompt based on the patterns its learned from its training dataset.
+This is because LLMs aren’t “reading” or “answering” your question in any literal sense, but are actually just generating a response to a prompt based on the patterns its learned from its training dataset.
 OpenAI has some best practices for prompt engineering.

 Source: here

-Worse: Please edit this sentence
+Please edit this sentence

-Better: You are an expert proofreader and editor.
+You are an expert proofreader and editor.
 Can you please review this sentence and suggest any changes for grammar, readability, and clarity?
 Explain the changes you make.

-There is one exception to the rule of writing your prompts with great detail and descriptiveness, and that is when you’re using a reasoning model instead of language model.
-Reasoning models are just like language models, but they incorporate step-by-step (also known as chain of thought) reasoning into its response process.
-So simple, straight-to-the-point prompts work better in those cases.
+There is one exception to the rule of writing your prompts with great detail and descriptiveness, and that is when you’re using a reasoning model instead of a standard large language model.
+Reasoning models incorporate step-by-step (also known as “Chain of Thought”) reasoning to break down complex problems, verify their own logic, and self-correct errors before generating the final answer.
+This makes reasoning models better for math, science, and coding tasks, but less effective for creative tasks.
+It also means they work better with simple, straight-to-the-point prompts instead of overly detailed prompts.

 Which LLM to use

 When deciding which LLM to use, you should first aim to use the latest, most intelligent model.
-“Most intelligent” many often times means the largest model by parameter size.
+“Most intelligent” many often means the largest model by parameter size.
 As the more parameters means more relationships formed between tokens of what would have to be an extraordinary large training dataset.

 To find the best performing models, check out Chatbot Arena, a crowd-sourced benchmarking platform for LLMs, hosted by researchers at UC Berkeley SkyLab and LMArena.
 Also, Scale AI publishes a leaderboard of the latest frontier models and how they perform in many categories.